flotools/flotools/README.md

 # Download:

-The zip file for Flo Tools can be downloaded directly from [here.](https://github.com/flotools/flotools/archive/master.zip)
+You can download The Flo Tools from the [Flo Tools website.](https://flotools.github.io)

 This  zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
 Please refer to this downloaded folder, called "Flo Tools Master", when reading this document.